-This work utilizes archival VLT/MUSE IFU spectroscopy datacube and JWST/NIRCam images of the Abell 370 field, along with VLT/MUSE IFU datacube of the grand design spiral galaxy M74 (NGC 0628).
+This work utilizes archival VLT/MUSE IFU spectroscopic datacubes and JWST/NIRCam imaging of the Abell 370 field, together with a VLT/MUSE IFU spectroscopic datacube of the grand-design spiral galaxy M74 (NGC 0628).

 JWST/NIRCam images of Abell 370 were obtained from the CANUCS program (GTO 1208; PI: Chris Willott).
-Data reduction and mosaic creation are performed by the MAGNIF collaboration using a modified reduction pipeline~\citep{Fudamoto2025A370DragonLensedStars}.
+Data reduction and mosaic creation were performed by the MAGNIF collaboration using a modified reduction pipeline~\citep{Fudamoto2025A370DragonLensedStars}.

-VLT/MUSE IFU spectroscopy data for Abell 370 are retrieved from the ESO archive under programs 094.A-0115(A) (PI: Johann Richard) and 096.A-0710(A) (PI: Franz E. Bauer).
-These observations were conducted under the WFM-NOAO-N mode, with spatial resolutions limited by seeing.
-The datacube covers the wavelength range $475$--$953\,$nm at a spectral resolution R $\simeq 3000$ and is sampled at $0.2''$/pixel.
+VLT/MUSE IFU spectroscopy data for Abell 370 were retrieved from the ESO archive under programs 094.A-0115(A) (PI: Johann Richard) and 096.A-0710(A) (PI: Franz E. Bauer).
+These observations were conducted in the WFM-NOAO-N mode, with spatial resolutions limited by seeing.
+The datacube covers the wavelength range $475$--$953\,$nm at a spectral resolution $R \simeq 3000$ and is sampled at $0.2''$/pixel.
 The data were reduced with the standard ESO MUSE pipeline (v1.6.1).

 We also use VLT/MUSE IFU spectroscopy data of M74 to create mocks.
-These were obtained from the ESO archive under programs 094.C-0623(A) (PI: Kathryn Kreckel), 095.C-0473(A) (PI: Guillermo A. Blanc) and 098.C-0484(A) (PI: Guillermo A. Blanc).
-These observations were conducted in the WFM-NOAO-N mode, cover $475$–-$935\,$nm at R $\simeq 2830$, and have an average seeing FWHM$=0.66''$ (about $30\,$pc at the distance of M74).
+These were obtained from the ESO archive under programs 094.C-0623(A) (PI: Kathryn Kreckel), 095.C-0473(A) (PI: Guillermo A. Blanc), and 098.C-0484(A) (PI: Guillermo A. Blanc).
+These observations were conducted in the WFM-NOAO-N mode, cover $475$--$935\,$nm at $R \simeq 2830$, and have an average seeing FWHM of $0.66''$ (about $30\,$pc at the distance of M74).
 The data were reduced with the standard ESO MUSE pipeline (v2.8.1).